nmarus/docker-mediadrop/README.md

         $ docker-compose up -d

-####Enable Volume Mapping
+#### Enable Volume Mapping

 These steps will ensure that you have the non persistent files stored to your docker host.
 These changes are made from the docker-compose.yml file.

 1. Enable the persistent data volumes for "mediadrop-uwsgi":

         volumes:
-            - /local/path/for/wsgi>:/wsgi
+            - /local/path/for/wsgi:/wsgi
-            - /local/path/for/mediadrop>:/mediadrop
+            - /local/path/for/mediadrop:/mediadrop

 2. Enable the persistent data volume for "mediadrop-mariadb":

         volumes:
             - /local/path/for/mysql:/var/lib/mysql

-####Enable the Mediadrop Official Repository
+#### Enable the Mediadrop Official Repository
 The installer script downloads a snapshot of the mediadrop repositry as it was on October 17th, 2015.
 If you wish to download the latest updates, do th following.

-######Note 1: Depending on how much has changed in the repository, these scripts may not work.
+###### Note 1: Depending on how much has changed in the repository, these scripts may not work.
-######Note 2: If you have not enabled the storing of non persistent data outside of docker, your current setup will be reset to default.
+###### Note 2: If you have not enabled the storing of non persistent data outside of docker, your current setup will be reset to default.

 1. Add an environment variable to the mediadrop-uwsgi section of the docker-compose.yml file.